kubeshop/testkube-docs/docs/articles/test-insights.md

 Test Insights is an analytics tool integrated into Testkube that provides detailed metrics about the execution of your tests.
-This feature allows teams to track key performance indicators including the number of test executions, pass/fail rates, execution durations, and more, all within a user-friendly dashboard.
+This feature allows teams to track key performance indicators including the number of test executions, pass/fail rates, execution durations, and more, all within a user-friendly Dashboard.

 With Test Insights, DevOps and QA managers can quickly answer crucial questions that impact the testing cycle and overall software quality, such as: